 NAc and mPFC are two major components of the mesolimbic circuit.
-It was reported that high-frequency stimulation of VTA, which has been shown to increase DA concentrations in the PFC, significantly inhibited the nociceptive response in the PFC induced by acute noxious stimulation via D2R activity [42].
-Phasic activation of the VTA^{DA}-mPFC pathway alleviated spared nerve injury-induced mechanical hypersensitivity by enhancing the activity of mPFC pyramidal neurons projecting to the ventrolateral periaqueductal gray (vIPAG), a key brain region involved in descending pain modulation [43].
-Besides the sensory modulatory role of the VTA-NAc pathway illustrated in the Introduction, these reports highlight the common role of the two VTA^{DA} pathways in regulating the sensory component of pain in addition to any possible cognitive and affective influences.
+It was reported that high-frequency stimulation of VTA, which has been shown to increase DA concentrations in the PFC, significantly inhibited the nociceptive response in the PFC induced by acute noxious stimulation via D2R activity [41].
+Phasic activation of the VTADA-mPFC pathway alleviated spared nerve injury-induced mechanical hypersensitivity by enhancing the activity of mPFC pyramidal neurons projecting to the ventrolateral periaqueductal gray (vlPAG), a key brain region involved in descending pain modulation [42].
+Interestingly, activation of glutamatergic projection from VTA to mPFC also alleviated spared nerve injury-induced neuropathic pain, possibly through restoring the mPFC outputs to the ACC [43].
+Besides the sensory modulatory role of the VTA-NAc pathway illustrated in the Introduction, these reports highlight the common role of the two VTA pathways in regulating the sensory component of pain in addition to any possible cognitive and affective influences.

-By contrast, manipulation of the VTA^{DA}-vHPC pathway solely influenced the comorbid depression without affecting the sensory pain in the present study.
+By contrast, manipulation of the VTADA-vHPC pathway solely influenced the comorbid depression without affecting the sensory pain in the present study.
 The functional preference of varied projections might be related to the structural similarity or isolation of the pathways.
-By retrograde triple labeling, we observed that 60% of mPFC-projecting VTA neurons sent collaterals to the NAc, which accounted for about 6% of the NAc-projecting VTA neuronal population.
-In contrast, few vHPC-destination neurons sent collaterals to either mPFC or NAc.
+By retrograde triple labeling, we observed that 60% of mPFC-projecting VTA neurons sent collaterals to the NAc, which accounted for about 6% of the NAc-projecting VTA population. contrast, few neuronal In vHPC-destination neurons sent collaterals to either mPFC or NAc.
 Therefore, the VTA-vHPC pathway seems to emanate from a rather 'independent' cellular population, with few overlaps with the two mesolimbic projections.
-Presumably, VTA^{DA} neurons fine-tune adaptive behaviors through such shunting mechanisms by recognizing the sensation and affection components of chronic pain.
+Presumably, VTADA neurons fine-tune adaptive behaviors through such shunting mechanisms by recognizing the sensation and affection components of chronic pain.

-Parallel involvement of D1R and D2R in the anti-depressant effect among which the brain mainly contains excitatory D1 and inhibitory D2 receptors [44].
+Parallel involvement of D1R and D2R in the anti-depressant effect

+DA signals through binding to five subtypes of metabotropic DA receptors, D1-D5, among which the brain mainly contains excitatory D1 and inhibitory D2 receptors [44].
 Numerous studies have elucidated the expression pattern and cellular location of D1R and D2R in the dHPC by autoradiography, in situ hybridization, immunohistochemistry, and, more recently, by genetic labeling [45, 46].
 Comparatively, the expression profile of D1 and D2 receptors in the vHPC is less concentrated than in the dHPC.
-Using transgenic mice, Wei et al. showed that D1R and D2R were highly expressed in the pyramidal neurons of ventral CA1, CA3 and subiculum areas [47].
+Using transgenic mice, Wei et al. [47] showed that D1R and D2R were highly expressed in the pyramidal neurons of ventral CA1 and subiculum areas.
 By FISH and immunofluorescent staining in naïve mice, we confirmed D1R and D2R expression in pyramidal neurons.
-Thus, in contrast with the highly-segregated expression of D1R and D2R in the striatum [48], our results disclosed that partial vHPC pyramidal neurons coexpress both D1R and D2R, although the level of the latter was lower than the former.
-The low-segregated expression pattern of dopamine receptors was also reported in the dCA1, where a high fraction of D1R-containing GABAergic neurons also expressed D2R [46].
+Moreover, in contrast with the highly-segregated expression of D1R and D2R in the striatum [48], our results disclosed that partial vHPC pyramidal neurons co-express both D1R and D2R, although the level of the latter was lower than the former.
+The low-segregated expression pattern of dopamine receptors was also reported in the dorsal CA1, where a high fraction of D1R-containing GABAergic neurons also expressed D2R [46].